heroku/heroku-buildpack-redis/README.md

     web:    bin/start-stunnel bundle exec unicorn -p $PORT -c ./config/unicorn.rb -E $RACK_ENV
     worker: bundle exec rake worker

+To wrap your console in stunnel, you should use bin/start-stunnel-interactive, which won't run your command in the background, so stdin/stout still work.
+    $ cat Procfile
+    console:    bin/start-stunnel-interactive bundle exec rails console

 We're then ready to deploy to Heroku with an encrypted connection between the dynos and Heroku
 Redis: